-Designing Home files for Axiom Software
+Designing home pages for Axiom Software

-Home files are designed using Axiom reports.
+Home pages in Axiom Software are designed using reports.
 They can be regular spreadsheet reports, form-enabled reports, or web reports.
-Your organization may use one Home file for all users, or you may use multiple Home files that are designed for different roles.
+Your organization may use one home page for all users, or you may use multiple home pages that are designed for different roles.

-Using spreadsheet reports as Home files
+Using spreadsheet reports as home pages

-You can use almost any Axiom Software feature in a spreadsheet Home file.
-For example, you can use Axiom queries and other query methods in the Home file to show current data that refreshes when the file is opened.
+You can use almost any Axiom Software feature in a spreadsheet home page.
+For example, you can use Axiom queries and other query methods in the home page to show current data that refreshes when the file is opened.

-The primary goal of the Home file should be to communicate information, not to perform tasks.
-The Home file can be graphical and use text to communicate information about the planning process to your end users.
-Some features, such as save-to-database, cannot be performed in spreadsheet Home files.
+The primary goal of the home page should be to communicate information, not to perform tasks.
+The home page can be graphical and use text to communicate information about the planning process to your end users.
+Some features, such as save-to-database, cannot be performed in spreadsheet home pages.

-The default Control Sheet is automatically hidden for any file that is used as the home page.
-You do not need to manually hide this sheet when designing a spreadsheet Axiom report to be used as a Home file.

-NOTE: If a spreadsheet Home file has refresh variables, the refresh variables cannot be displayed when the file is opened.
+The default Control Sheet is automatically hidden for any spreadsheet file that is used as the home page.
+You do not need to manually hide this sheet when designing a spreadsheet Axiom report to be used as a home page.
+NOTE: If a spreadsheet home page has refresh variables, the refresh variables cannot be displayed when the file is opened.
 If the file is configured with Refresh Forms Run Behavior of OnManualRefreshAndOpen or OnOpenOnly, the variables will not display and the refresh-on-open query will not be run.

-Using Axiom forms as Home files
+Using Axiom forms as home pages

-Many clients use Axiom forms as Home files, because the web presentation is well-suited to the purpose of a home page, regardless of which client you are using.
+Many clients use Axiom forms as home pages, because the web presentation is well-suited to the purpose of a home page, regardless of which client you are using.
 Web pages can present summary information in a more attractive and user-friendly way than a spreadsheet.

-Additionally, Axiom forms provide pre-built support for certain information that is commonly included in Home files, such as:
+Additionally, Axiom forms provide pre-built support for certain information that is commonly included in home pages, such as:

-- Announcements

-- Current process tasks
+- Announcements - Current process tasks

-- Process summary

-Although it is possible to present this information in spreadsheet Home files, it requires developing a custom solution.
+Although it is possible to present this information in spreadsheet home pages, it requires developing a custom solution.
 Axiom forms support standardized, configurable components that are specifically designed to present this information.